 Bay Shore Beach, Long Beach

 Just a hop, skip, and a jump from Mother’s Beach is the Bay Shore Peninsula.
 Almost guaranteed to be less crowded, the Bay Shore Beach is clean, safe and fun.
 If you’re looking for some solitude, try heading farther south down the peninsula where you can probably score a stretch of sand all to yourselves.
-Just a reminder, there is no surf on the bayside beaches, so if you have a dude or dudette who wants to hang ten on the boogie boards, these are not the spots for you.
-They are, however, perfect for toddlers, beginning swimmers, and mommies who are made nervous by big waves.
+Just a reminder, there is no surf on the Bayside beaches, so if you have a dude or dudette who wants to hang ten on the boogie boards, these are not the spots for you.
+They are, however, perfect for toddlers, beginning swimmers, and parents who are made nervous by big waves.
 There is free parking on Bay Shore Drive.

 5415 E Ocean Blvd., Long Beach